Ynlay/100-days-of-code/log.md

 **Today's Progress**: Started looking into some game development with java, will only be using eclipse.

+### Day 47: March 4

+**Today's Progress**: Continued with the game development project in java, added the player and the KeyEvents.

 ### DAYS SKIPPED SO FAR : 13